EvanH02/PlaceHolder-Name/Information/Glossary.md

 Supports the artists in the creation distribution marketing and monetisation of their recordings(the audio itself)
 ### Rightsholder:
 An individual or entity that owns or controls the legal rights to a musical work
+### Track Linking:
+The process of connecting different versions of the same track such as a remaster or rerelease with the original to preserve streaming statistics
 ### Territory:
 A geographical area that defines where specific music rights and licenses apply